 While your Golden Retriever may be groggy and sleeping, she should still be responsive and become more so as the sedation wears off.
 However, if you find she is not responsive to touch or your voice, call your vet.

 Tearing sutures is a concern, especially for spay surgery, as it can be life-threatening if the inner sutures open.
 As such, the following steps must be followed:

 - Restrict walks and vigorous activity (such as running, playing, and jumping) for 10 to 14 days (your vet will advise you).

 - Prevent your dog from engaging with other dogs and animals, especially strange dogs.
-Play and roughhousing or fighting is a concern with other dogs, as is curiosity about the incision site.
+Play and roughhousing or fighting is a concern, as is curiosity about the incision site.
 It’s best to limit access as much as possible.

 - Use a recovery garment or cone to prevent licking of the incision site.

 - Keep the incision site dry, so no baths and swimming.

 - Check the incision site regularly (daily for the first ten days at least).